mkancija/rpi-random-number/Kernel_compile_rpi.md

 git clone --depth=1 https://github.com/raspberrypi/linux
 ```

-To cross compile raspberry pi kernel (debian) we need suatible host machine (debian, or ubuntu).
+To cross compile raspberry pi kernel (debian) we need suitable host machine (debian, or ubuntu).
 For this assigment we will use Ubuntu

 ```bash